aetperf/aetperf.github.io/_posts/2024-05-29-An-Hybrid-information-retriever-with-DuckDB.md

 where:
 - $s$ is the score function,
 - $m_t$ is the theoretical minimum of $s$ (-1 for the semantic score, 0 for the lexical search),
-- $M$ is the maximum value of $s$ returned for the current query.
+- $M$ is the maximum value of $s$ returned for the current query over all the documents.

-This normalization process is tricky for the lexical score, since the score range depends on the number of words in the query, the global vocabulary, the content entries...
+This normalization process is tricky for the lexical score, since the score range may vary a lot...
 Here is a mention of this challenge by [Quentin Herreros and Thomas Veasey in [5]](#bib05)

 > Normalization is essential for comparing scores between different data sets and models, as scores can vary a lot without it.
 It is not always easy to do, especially for Okapi BM25, where the range of scores is unknown until queries are made.
 Dense model scores are easier to normalize, as their vectors can be normalized.
 However, it is worth noting that some dense models are trained without normalization and may perform better with dot products.

+However, as described in [[1]](#bib01), the normalization function described above seem to give satisfying results.
 Finally, an alternative to convex combination with theoretical minimum-maximum normalization (TM2C2) is Reciprocal Rank Fusion (RRF) [[6]](#bib06).
 Here is an except from the conclusion from [Sebastian Bruch et al. [1]](#bib01)

 > We found that RRF is sensitive to its parameters.
 We also observed empirically that convex combination of normalized scores outperforms RRF on in-domain and out-of-domain datasets [...].